Joey Gallo Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners have a 3.75 team ERA that ranks fourth across all MLB pitching staffs.
+- The Mariners have a 3.77 team ERA that ranks fourth among all MLB pitching staffs.

-- The Mariners allow the second-fewest home runs in baseball (94 total, one per game).
+- The Mariners give up the third-fewest home runs in baseball (96 total, one per game).

-- His most recent appearance was on Sunday, July 9 against the Houston Astros, when the right-hander tossed seven innings, surrendering one earned run while giving up three hits.
+- In his last time out on Saturday, July 8 against the Houston Astros, the righty tossed six innings, giving up one earned run while surrendering three hits.

+- The 23-year-old has a 3.63 ERA and 11.2 strikeouts per nine innings in seven games this season, while allowing a batting average of .212 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.